 Greenville, S.C.
 (Aug.
-11, 2017) —The ALS Association, along with its South Carolina Chapter, welcomed Greenville Health System’s ALS Clinic to the nonprofit organization’s Recognized Treatment Center Program, establishing the GHS ALS Clinic as meeting established national standards of care in the management of Amyotrophic Lateral Sclerosis (ALS).
+11, 2017) —The ALS Association, along with its South Carolina Chapter, welcomed Greenville Health System’s ALS Clinic to the nonprofit organization’s Recognized Treatment Center Program, establishing the ALS Clinic as meeting established national standards of care in the management of Amyotrophic Lateral Sclerosis (ALS).

 The ALS Association collaborates with some of the best ALS physicians and clinics across the United States to help ensure that people living with ALS have access to specialized, evidence-based care, based on national standards of best-practice care in the management of the disease.
 The ALS Association Recognized Treatment Centers provide compassionate care in a supportive, family-oriented atmosphere.

 These centers must meet program eligibility criteria and recognition is based on established program requirements, professional’s skill sets, collaborative relationships with their local ALS Association Chapter and access to care.
 This designation assures people living with ALS and families that these centers offer evidence-based care and services.

 “The care that people receive here is a model for other parts of the country and I’m proud that we are able to recognize the Greenville Health System for its outstanding multidisciplinary approach to treating people with this devastating disease,” said Gerald Talley, executive director of The ALS Association South Chapter.

 Research has shown that multidisciplinary care, or, the practice of having physicians and other healthcare professionals collaborate to provide the most comprehensive treatment plan for patients, helps people with ALS have a better quality of life—and actually prolongs life in most cases.